 When price breaks fair value on significant volume and convincing price action, we can expect new prices to be accepted above or below the fair value.

-For more price action traders, these are usually the support/resistance flips which enough time and space before the retest.
+These are usually the support/resistance flips for more price action traders with enough time and space before the retest.

 This tells us the market participants agreed on new prices, and we can expect the continuation once the old value area gets tested.

 The failed auction occurs when prices come outside of the value and do not gain acceptance.

 There is no increase in volume on the breakout, and from a price action point of view, we can see long wick and quick returns back to the point of breakout.

 These are often the V-shape reversals to the levels.

 The Five Auction Market Theory Rules

 Although Auction Market Theory is not a trading strategy, some rules can be used in your day-to-day trading.

 I keep these in my every day and use different price action patterns and orderflow behaviour to execute my trades.